 Now that you have the Sven Co-op Dedicated Server installed and running it is worth taking a step to help you keep your server up to date.
 Updates typically come out every 1-2 months so you should not require a scheduled task, however creating a batch file will allow you to update your server with one click!

-Open your favorite plain text editor such as Notepad or Sublime, and into a new file paste the following text:
+Open your favourite plain text editors such as Notepad or Sublime, and into a new file paste the following text:

 ECHO Stopping Sven Co-op DS ...